8 Logic and control flow

 #> [1] "negative"

-R has no elif keyword.
-You chain conditions with else if, which is just an else followed by another if.
-Long chains get hard to read; when you have more than two or three branches, consider switch() (Section 8.8) or dplyr::case_when() (Section 8.7).
+R has no elif keyword; you chain conditions with else if, which is just an else followed by another if.
+Long chains get hard to read, and when you have more than two or three branches, consider switch() (Section 8.7) or dplyr::case_when() (Section 8.6).

-The connection to lambda calculus: in Chapter 22, we saw Church’s encoding of booleans, where TRUE = λx. λy. x (pick the first) and FALSE = λx. λy. y (pick the second).
-R’s if/else does the same thing: it takes a condition and two branches, and returns whichever branch the condition picks.
-The condition selects a value, just as Church’s booleans select an argument.
-The Curry-Howard correspondence takes this further: logical propositions correspond to types, and proofs correspond to programs.
-Under this lens, TRUE and FALSE are proof and refutation, and an if/else expression is a case analysis on evidence.
+The connection to lambda calculus runs deeper than it might seem.
+In Chapter 22, we saw Church’s encoding of booleans, where TRUE = λx. λy. x (pick the first) and FALSE = λx. λy. y (pick the second).
+R’s if/else does the same thing: it takes a condition and two branches, and returns whichever branch the condition selects, just as Church’s booleans select an argument.
+The Curry-Howard correspondence takes this further, mapping logical propositions to types and proofs to programs; under this lens, TRUE and FALSE are proof and refutation, and an if/else expression is a case analysis on evidence.
 Typed functional languages like Haskell make this connection explicit; R keeps it implicit, but the structure is the same.

 if (c(TRUE, FALSE)) "yes"